Computer Systems Support Technician

 The demand for computer systems support skills spans almost every industry in the US and the greater global economy.
 There is a wide variety of roles and responsibilities for these positions, and a great formula for success combines the understanding of technical computer issues with excellent people skills.
 Computer support technicians might not just install and maintain hardware and software, they might also be called upon to train the user in its operation.
 A systems support technician who is excellent at both the technical and soft skills is an extremely valuable person for any company.

 Lincoln Tech’s Computer Systems Support Technician (CSST) training program has been designed to prepare you to enter the IT industry as a skilled support technician.
 In this program, you will learn the fundamentals of information technology and networking, and then build upon this skillset.
 From computer repair and support, to advanced networking techniques, this program prepares you to be a well-rounded technician.
-The CSST program also provides a 180-hour externship.
+The CSST program also provides a 150-hour internship.
 This valuable experience is the capstone course of the program, and provides you with real-world IT systems experience working with a Lincoln Tech partner.
 This makes a great asset for your résumé when you enter the field as a technician.

 Job Outlook for Rhode Island